Raxen001/raxen001.github.io/README.md

 this reduces the clutter in the default directory and html

+## gallery

+renders the first image of each leaf bundle

 ## CHECKLIST

 - [ ] change `.Site.Author` to something else